SherG/cool-iron/blog/quit-facebook.md

 The more I’ve reminisced about this, the more I’ve questioned the value I get from newsfeed-based social media platforms like Facebook and Twitter.

-Reading Cal Newport's <em><a href="https://www.amazon.com/Digital-Minimalism-Choosing-Focused-Noisy/dp/0525542876/" target="blank">Digital Minimalism</a></em>, just re-enforced my questioning.
+Reading Cal Newport's <em><a href="https://www.amazon.com/Digital-Minimalism-Choosing-Focused-Noisy/dp/0525542876/" target="blank">Digital Minimalism</a></em>  reinforced my questioning.
 Interestingly, Newport has never had a social media account.
 He doesn't spend much time surfing the web either.
-Newport writes, "As a result, my phone plays a relatively minor role in my life . . ."
+"As a result, my phone plays a relatively minor role in my life," he notes.

 It's perhaps not surprising that there is a short time overlap between the advent of social media and the prophetic goal voiced by the CEO of Ericsson who promised to make the cellphone the center of the consumer's universe.